JwtAuth/node-jsonwebtoken/README.md

 * `keyid`
 * `mutatePayload`: if true, the sign function will modify the payload object directly.
 This is useful if you need a raw reference to the payload after claims have been applied to it but before it has been encoded into a token.
 * `allowInsecureKeySizes`: if true allows private keys with a modulus below 2048 to be used for RSA
 * `allowInvalidAsymmetricKeyTypes`: if true, allows asymmetric keys which do not match the specified algorithm.
-This option is intended only for backwards compatability and should be avoided.
+This option is intended only for backwards compatibility and should be avoided.